storybookjs/ember/docs/workflows/faq.md

 | useradd        | useralt          | users        | video        | watch         |
 | wrench         | youtube          | zoom         | zoomout      | zoomreset     |

 ### I see a "No Preview" error with a Storybook production build

 If you're using the `serve` package to verify your production build of Storybook, you'll get that error.
-It relates how `serve` handles rewrites.
+It relates to how `serve` handles rewrites.
 For instance, `/iframe.html` is rewritten into `/iframe`, and you'll get that error.

 We recommend that you use [http-server](https://www.npmjs.com/package/http-server) instead and use the following command to preview Storybook: